-While I was flying above the Atlantic back to home, after five weeks of stay in Europe, I just decided to listen an audiobook in the plane, and in this way I just decided to write this new post, this is a brief one, and I have to say that this is my first one in English language, I hope it can be useful for you.
+While I was flying above the Atlantic back to home, after five weeks of stay in Europe, I just decided to listen an audiobook in the plane, and in this way, I just decided to write this new post, this is a brief one, and I have to say that this is my first one in English language, I hope it can be useful for you.

 The people how know me, know that one year ago I did a social service in Germany for a complete year.
-The main reason to do this travel was because I wanted to get some experience abroad, and a couple Friends from Germany motived me to apply in a convocation and that is how that adventure began
+The main reason to do this travel was because I wanted to get some experience abroad, and a couple of Friends from Germany motived me to apply in convocation and that is how that adventure began

 Now after a whole year to have been there I want to share with you some things that I’ve learned there.

-Some friends and acquaintance ask me, how did I travel across Europe for a year?
+Some friends and acquaintances ask me, how did I travel across Europe for a year?
 In fact that I did was not traveling but working and of course, I used my free time to visit some neighbor countries.

 This post is for those friends who for reasons of time I haven’t been able to tell them with details about this issue because I’m always running here and there.
-Definitely is NOT for you if you’re looking for a travel sponsor, because this program is not, instead it is hard work, and to tell you the truth sometimes it is not nice for everybody.
+It definitely is NOT for you if you’re looking for a travel sponsor, because this program is not, instead it is hard work, and to tell you the truth sometimes it is not nice for everybody.

 This is for those who love volunteering time, and social causes, those active people how are doing and have done volunteer years in their own countries.

-What I did during my stay in Germany was participated into a little house managed by the German social service of a little town in the Southside of this country, this little house is dedicated to offer some activities to old and retired people, they go there every day to spend time with other people and carry out different activities and workshops.
+What I did during my stay in Germany was participated into a little house managed by the German social service of a little town in the Southside of this country, this little house is dedicated to offering some activities to old and retired people, they go there every day to spend time with other people and carry out different activities and workshops.

 What do you need: